- Home

 How do I claim Universal Credit?

-If you’re entitled to claim Universal Credit, you need to make your claim Universal Credit online on the government’s website.
+If you’re entitled to claim Universal Credit, you need to make your claim online on the government’s website.

-If you and your partner are making a joint claim, you’ll both need to make a claim and then link these claims together using a code that the DWP (Department for Work and Pensions) send to you at the end of the application process.
+If you and your partner are making a joint claim, you’ll both need to make a claim.
+You'll then need to link these claims together using a code that the DWP (Department for Work and Pensions) send to you at the end of the application process.

 Your claim won’t start until you’ve completed your online form.
 If you’re worried about using a computer to make your claim or need help with your application, please ask for support straight away.
 The sooner you apply, the sooner you’ll get your first payment.

-Many Jobcentre Plus branches now offer extra support for anyone struggling to claim online and they can also help you get all the paperwork you will need.
+Many Jobcentre Plus branches now offer extra support for anyone struggling to claim online.
+They can also help you get all the paperwork you will need.
 If there’s a specific reason why you can’t claim online (for example, a sight impairment or you’re unable to read) you might be able to make a non-digital claim.

 Who can help me claim for Universal Credit?